jelolu1/jelolu1/README.md

 👋🏻 Hi!
-I’m Jesús Lorenzo, a software and electronic engineer currently based in Leipzig, Germany!
+I’m Jesús Lorenzo, a software developer with electronic engineer background!

-I’m interested in Web Development, mainly in focusing in Front End side, but really interested as well in Back End technologies, Databases and Algorithms.
-I am also interested in everything related to technology but mainly in Informatics, Electronics, Embedded Systems and 3D Printing.

-I’m currently learning Next JS, which is becoming one of my favourites technologies!

-I’m looking for new profesional opportunities working as Front End Developer and to collaborate with a team in my next job.

 You can reach me here in GitHub or via my LinkedIn Profile: www.linkedin.com/in/jesús-lorenzo-lucas-a1531b17b.